begging/effective-python/README.md

 - Item 19: Provide Optional Behavior with Keyword Arguments
 - Item 20: Use None and Docstrings to Specify Dynamic Default Arguments
 - Item 21: Enforce Clarity with Keyword-Only Arguments

+### Chapter 3: Classes and Inheritance
+- Item 22: Prefer Helper Classes Over Bookkeeping with Dictionaries and Tuples
+- Item 23: Accept Functions for Simple Interfaces Instead of Classes
+- Item 24: Use @classmethod Polymorphism to Construct Objects Generically
+- Item 25: Initialize Parent Classes with super
+- Item 26: Use Multiple Inheritance Only for Mix-in Utility Classes
+- Item 27: Prefer Public Attributes Over Private Ones
+- Item 28: Inherit from collections.abc for Custom Container Types